Whether you’re installing a new air conditioner or wanting to maximize your current one, getting it level is important.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad takes experience.
-It’s usually not a job you’ll want to tackle by yourself, because your air conditioner may need to be temporarily disconnected.
+Leveling an air conditioner pad requires experience.
+It’s typically not a job you’ll want to try on your own, since your air conditioner may need to be temporarily disconnected.
 This requires the assistance of a certified HVAC tech.

-If you’re worried your air conditioner is sinking and creating problems, give Scott Temperature a call at 785-269-0465.
+If you think your air conditioner is sinking and creating problems, give Scott Temperature a call at 785-269-0465.
 We’ll inspect your air conditioner for any damage and then determine the best way to level it.